How to Clean Cat Urine & Spray

 - Coffee grounds.

 - Fill flower beds with a thick layer of pine cones, rocks and cedar chips.
-If cats can’t dig in the dirt, they’ll look elsewhere.
+If they can’t dig in the dirt, they’ll look elsewhere.

-- Plants: Cats aren’t fond of Lavender, Marigolds and Chamomile.
-Also try plants that have strong scents, cats don’t tend to like them.
+- Plants: They aren’t fond of Lavender, Marigolds and Chamomile.
+Also try varieties that have strong scents since they don’t tend to like them.

-A very effective deterrent is a motion activated sprinkler, they’re not that expensive and cats will scat as soon as the water starts.
-Each time the cat (or other critter) comes into range, the sprinkler will automatically turn on and spray it with water.
+A very effective deterrent is a motion activated sprinkler, they’re not that expensive and animals will scat as soon as the water starts.
+Each time a critter comes into range, the sprinkler will automatically turn on.
 If you can’t find one locally, they are listed on Amazon.

 Warning!
 Never use clorine bleach to clean up urine since urine turns to vinegar when it ages.
 Mixing vinegar and chlorine releases deadly chlorine gas – it may kill you.